port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 - key "groups" per each token is required
 - all of the groups in all of the tokens must be non-hierarchical to each other, and not identical (duplicated)
 - the group path is the full path in gitlab, if a group path inserted was wrong, it will not find it in gitlab and the webhook will not be created
-- the events per each group must match the supported event types mentioned below (pay attention: the "push_events" will be added by default). if you would like to have all the events provided in the webhook, you can use: `{"events" = []}`, but not eliminate this key completely, because it is required.
+- the events per each group must match the supported event types mentioned below. if you would like to have all the events provided in the webhook, you can use: `{"events" = []}`, but not eliminate this key completely, because it is required.

 ### `appHost` & listening to hooks